mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

   - sometimes asks for confirmation at top
   - the global dictionary is in user settings in the "cSpell.userWords" property
+    - can edit user settings to manually add or remove words
   - the workspace dictionary is in workspace settings in the "cSpell.words" property
   - the folder dictionary is in folder settings